joel16/VITA-Homebrew-Sorter/README.md

 # Disclaimer
 I am not responsible for anything that happens to your device after the use of this software.
 I always make sure to test my software(s) thoroughly before release.
 If you do encounter any problems please submit an issue with a copy of your app.db (`ur0:/shell/db/app.db`).

+# libshacccg
+Recent versions of vitaGL require libshacccg.suprx to be installed.
+If you don't already have it you can install it by following [this guide.](https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx)

 # Features:
 - Sort app list by title/titleID alphabetically (ascending)
 - Sort app list by title/titleID alphabetically (descending)